theRatramnus/RIOPACAddChapter/README.md

 If you should encounter any bugs, feel free open an issue.
 Any other forms of contribution are welcome, too - of course.

 ## Credits
-This plugin wouldnt have been possible without the [Using Zotero Plugin Template](https://github.com/windingwind/zotero-plugin-template).
+This plugin wouldnt have been possible without the [Zotero Plugin Template](https://github.com/windingwind/zotero-plugin-template).
 Thank you so much, @windingwind!